Update March 2022:

 21061 Glen Burnie*

-Secondary areas are eligible for $125 assistance for utility turnoff or eviction, or $150 for assistance for prescription/medical copay.
-Benefit is for ONCE PER 12-MONTH PERIOD.
+Secondary areas are currently eligible for up to $500 assistance for utility turnoff or eviction, or $200 for assistance for prescription/medical copay.
+(Medical/prescription assistance is per calendar year.)
+Benefit is for up to $500 the first year and then eligible for up to $250 per year for the next two years.
 Payments are made directly to providers, not to clients.

 *Requires referral from NCEON 410-255-3677